white-hat-vaibhs/Implementing-Make-in-India/README.md

 1. Contribute an idea.
 2. Provide Funds to develop a project under any sector.
 3. Provide scholarships to deserving students who provide good ideas.
+4. Others yet to be desided.

+This project will be implemented using basic html, css , and php languages.